Stop Comparing Today’s Markets to the 1920s

 They’ll post some chart showing a trend line or some statistic from before 1929 and say, “See?
 History repeats.”

-But it doesn’t — at least not like that.
-The entire structure, data, and behavior of markets have changed beyond recognition.
+But since then, the entire structure, data, and behavior of markets have changed beyond recognition.

 1. The Market Structure Is Completely Different